An incredible Château wedding venue in France

 The Rehearsal Dinner was an intimate affair, with a stylish ‘All-White’ theme and dress code.
 Taking place at the 17th-Century Maison de Sylvie, also known as Sylvie’s House, nestled away in the forest of Chantilly.
 Boasting crystal chandeliers and 18th century paintings, the charming Maison Sylvie was the idyllic location to begin the wedding celebrations.

 Scarlet organised luxury shuttles to escort guests from the hotel to the venue in comfort and style.
-Champagne and apéritifs were served on arrival in the French Garden with the glistening early evening sun providing the perfect setting for the cocktail reception.
+Champagne and apéritifs were served on arrival in the French Garden with the glistening early evening sun providing the perfect setting for the cocktail reception as London roaming band - The Travelling Hands, entertained the guests.
 Guests then made their way inside where they were treated to a five-course menu, prepared by the team at La Capitainerie restaurant, under the care of Michelin starred chef Julien Lucas.
 Quail Filet, Pan-Seared Foie Gras and a platter of fine French Cheese were some of the dishes on offer.

 The ceremony took place outside on the impressive 100m long Ile d’Amour (Island of Love).
 Where else for a bride to make her grand entrance than this enchanting island, each and every bit as romantic as the name suggests.
 The gazebo at the end of the aisle was the perfect location for the couple to take their vows and was adorned with foliage and stems of delicate flowers, carefully designed to enhance the beauty of the natural setting, without being too elaborate.
 A statue of Eros, the Greek God of Love overlooked the wedding aisle, adding that extra touch of romance.